 Essentially dahlias are s perfect staple of many flower bed ideas.
 ‘Supremely easy to grow and utterly marvellous to arrange, they are, without doubt, my favourite plant,’ says dahlia enthusiast Sarah Raven.
 ‘The first dahlia I grew was ‘Rip City’, bought from the nursery at Monet’s garden in Giverny.
 I love its plush texture and the rich, dark crimson-black of its flowers.
 That’s where my affection for dahlias started, affection that’s now grown to fanaticism and justly so.
 This family contains the best garden plants you can grow.’

 We couldn't agree more.
 There’s a vast range to choose from.
 There are water lily dahlias with saucer-shaped blooms, pompom designs with petals scrunched into balls, anemone types with pincushion hearts, spiky cactus styles, ones that look just like peonies and even orchid varieties with star-like petals.
 They come in every color too from hot pink, orange and red to faded coral, soft lilac, blush and café au lait.

 Here's everything you need to know to get started on growing dahlias.

-Give each dahlia a minimum of around 90cm on each side to spread out.
-Start watering after the first green shoots appear above the soil, which typically happens about a month after planting.
-Don’t start watering until you spot active growth or the tubers could rot.
+Give each dahlia a minimum of around 35 inches on each side to spread out.
+You don't need to water regularly until it starts to get really warm, or the tubers could rot.
 Dahlias need a lot of watering during the growing season.
 How much exactly depends on where you live and what's happening with the weather.

 Harvest dahlia blooms regularly and provide plenty of support with stakes.